ractf/docs/docs/Onboarding.md

   * Single-user challenge containers?
 * Grafana access required?
   * We expose a limited subset of statistics directly through the platform, but we can provide access to a Grafana instance with additional details if required.
+  * Please specify what email addresses we should invite to Grafana.
 * Google Analytics token
   * If you do not provide a token, we will use a generic token on your deployment for our internal analytics.